Updated March 2023

 It’s a varied role, which requires you to be good at multi-tasking.
 You’ll also need to be adept at presenting, demonstrating and promoting your product not just to individuals but also to groups and at trade shows or seminars.

 Above all, you’ll need to be able to identify your potential customer’s needs by asking informed questions, then use your knowledge to offer a solution that’s better than that of your competitors.
 This is where your technical acumen and understanding of the systems you’re selling will be invaluable.
-Indeed, a survey carried out last year by Thornhvac of air conditioning sales engineers found that 80% of them felt strong technical knowledge was vital to their role.
-Our research indicates this is the same in other HVAC fields such as ventilation and heating.
+Indeed, a survey carried out by Thornhvac of air conditioning sales engineers found that 80% of them felt strong technical knowledge was vital to their role.
+Our research indicated this is the same in other HVAC fields such as ventilation and heating.
 In fact, in some careers such as specification sales, technical knowledge and industry contacts can be invaluable.

 If all this sounds like it could be the right career move for you but you still have reservations, ask yourself what it is that’s holding you back.